Haddington RFC: History

 Founded in 1911, the team plays its home games at Neilson Park.

-The Club is rightly proud of its history, which includes the Haddington player Jock Wemyss founding the Co-optimists; following a Barbarians inspired match in Haddington in 1924.
+Haddington player Jock Wemyss founded the Co-optimists; following a Barbarians inspired match in Haddington in 1924.

 They compete in BT National League Division 3, the 3rd tier of Scottish club rugby.

-Player Development
+Player development

-The minis section was set up almost 50 years ago by the late, great Bill Hamilton.
+The minis section was set up almost 50 years ago by Bill Hamilton.

 The minis and the School of Rugby with Knox Academy are key to the ongoing success serving as nursery for players.
-Haddington currently have over 100 kids in each; and the club are delighted that they recently managed to play a couple of girls matches as they seek to develop a ladies team.
+Haddington currently have over 100 kids in each; and the club are delighted that they recently managed to play a couple of girls matches as they seek to develop a woman's team.

-There is a great tradition of families serving the Club, with many sets of brothers, fathers sons and grandsons turning out.
+There is a tradition of families serving the Club, with many sets of brothers, fathers sons and grandsons turning out.

-World Record
+World record

-On 12 August 2018, the Club set a World Record of 467 for the most participants in a touch/mini/tag game of rugby, ratified by Guinness World Records.
-In the game, players from age 5 to 73 turned out, including 18 from the Snodgrass Family, covering three generations a former President and two former Captains.
+On 12 August 2018, the club set a world record of 467 for the most participants in a touch/mini/tag game of rugby, ratified by Guinness World Records.
+In the game, players from age 5 to 73 turned out, including 18 from the Snodgrass Family, covering three generations a former president and two former captains.

 Haddington Sevens

 The club ran the Haddington Sevens tournament.
-Dating from 1926, the club claims it is the 10th oldest surviving in the World.
+Dating from 1926, the club claims it is the 10th oldest surviving in the world.

 Notable players

-Five of the club's players have represented Scotland at full international level: Jock Wemyss, RJC Ronnie Glasgow, Derek White, Grant McKelvey and Cammy Murray.
+Six of the club's players have represented Scotland at full international level: Jock Wemyss, RJC Ronnie Glasgow, Derek White, Grant McKelvey, Cammy Murray and Sarah Higgins.
 Wemyss at 17 was one of the five founding members.
-The Internationalists were honoured in a lunch in 2017, with tributes paid amongst others by Finlay Calder, Dave Rollo, Craig Chalmers, Barry Stewart and, for Wemyss the President of the Barbarians Mickey Steele Bodger.
+The male Internationalists were honoured in a lunch in 2017, with tributes paid amongst others by Finlay Calder, Dave Rollo, Craig Chalmers, Barry Stewart and, for Wemyss the President of the Barbarians Mickey Steele Bodger.

+Sarah Higgins, who achieved over 40 full international caps.
+Sarah has more caps than all the male representatives put together.

 White toured with the 1989 Lions and Glasgow.
 He played for the World XV in 1964.